sttp-book/sttp-book/chapters/appendix/2020-midterm-preparation-answers.md

         Arguments tc2 = Arguments.of("empty", "", "");
         Arguments tc3 = Arguments.of("no withspace", "abc", "abc");
         Arguments tc4 = Arguments.of("single withspace", "abc ", "abc");
-        Arguments tc5 = Arguments.of("with multiple withspaces", " a b c ", "abc");
+        Arguments tc5 = Arguments.of("with multiple withspaces", " a b c", "abc");

         return Stream.of(tc1, tc2, tc3, tc4, tc5);
     }